 I haven’t met a person yet who didn’t suffer at least a little bit from what I call the Self-Limiting Beliefs (SLB).
 Even if you’re already extravagantly successful, I’m sure that your own version of the Self-Limiting Beliefs is still holding you back from achieving your true potential.

 Well! for me, it all changed when I saw this video below.
 I was attending one of J.T.
-Foxx’s business seminars in Johannesburg, South Africa late last year.
+Foxx’s business seminars in Johannesburg, South Africa in late 2013.
 After a full day of listening to one speaker after another I was ready to go, then this video came up.
 I sat down to listen and suggest you do the same.
 Because this is a powerful message about overcoming your Self-Limiting Beliefs.

 Step 1: Write the limiting belief down.
 Play detective and follow your thoughts and emotions to discover the limiting beliefs that hold you back.
 Put them on paper and stare them in the face!
 You might note how strong each belief is and what emotions they elicit in you.